NEW - Payment drop-box!

 Duties & Responsibilities:

-The Tax Collector collects all Real Estate, Excise, and Business Personal Property Tax payments, processes Municipal Lien Certificate requests and updates approved abatements and exemptions to tax bills.
+The Tax Collector collects all Real Estate, Excise, and Business Personal Property Tax payments, processes Municipal Lien Certificate requests, and updates approved abatements and exemptions to tax bills.
+Provides loan companies & tax services updated payment, delinquency, & Tax Title files as requested.

 Summary of Services:

-E-bill payments set up through/from your bank account for Real Estate Tax: the PARCEL ID: Map-Block-Lot should be used as the account # instead of your bill # since the Parcel ID will not change and the tax bill # can change at any time.
+E-bill payments set up through/from your bank account for Real Estate Tax: the PARCEL ID: Map-Block-Lot should be referenced along with your Bill # & Fiscal Year you are paying.

 - Personal Property is defined as: The contents of a business (machinery, equipment, etc.) and property that fits in a summer home (furnishings, etc.) and are due to be paid on: February 01 and May 01.
 Personal Property tax payments must be received in the Tax collector's office by 4:00p.m. on the due date*.